 So far, neuroscientists have fount that there are no images, videos, or sound bites in our brains.
 There are only patterns of synapses firing.
 Everything our senses see, hear, smell, taste, and feel is converted into these patterns.
 This is the one and only way we know the world.
 The sight, warmth, and flavor of our favorite foods all exist for us only as synapses firing in specific patterns.
 Even the obsession for chocolate bars is just a pattern.
 Our brains process all sensory data in the same way, whether it comes from our eyes, ears, mouth, fingers, or nose, or even ares not under public scutiny.
 Any pattern in the world that our senses can sense gets mapped by our synapses in pretty much the same way.

 Helen Keller’s , and our own, experience happened because our brains own activity became another source of sensory input.
-This one seemingly small change would allow our brains to become aware of their own processes, .
+This one seemingly small change would allow our brains to become aware of their own processes, and themselves.
 To become conscious.
 And it would allow us–for the first time in history–to develop a sense of self.
 And this is a direct result of the profound mystery of the development of the word that is first recognized within an individual self, and then shared with others.

 How do our brain do this, or is this a manifestation of something beyond the brain?
 Brains can process electromagnetic light waves, auditory sound waves, and molecules of aroma, but how, exactly, does it process the Word?
 Is just the sound of the word sufficient?
 As we now know, just the sound of the word IS NOT SUFFICIENT FOR THE CREATION OF THIS INTERIOR INSIGHT AND UNDERSTANDING.
 Something now is playing the keys of our brains interior synapses, and the music we hear is the melody of OUR SELF.
 Are our neural patterns actually creating our sense of self?
 Ha, the mystery remains, as well as our sense of self..